MtroJorgeLuisRedSoc/MtroJorgeLuisRedSoc/README.md

 - 👋 Hi, I’m @MtroJorgeLuisRedSoc
 - 👀 I’m interested in ...
-Leer.
+Aprende y conocer nuevas cosas.
 - 🌱 I’m currently learning ...
 Tecnologías Educativas.
 - 💞️ I’m looking to collaborate on ...
 Educación Media Superior.
 - 📫 How to reach me ...